Medical expert of the article

 Effects of free radicals

-Oxidation of unsaturated fatty acids in the composition of cell membranes is one of the main effects of free radicals.
+Oxidation of unsaturated fatty acids in cell membranes is one of the main effects of free radicals.
 Free radicals also damage proteins (especially thiol-containing proteins) and DNA.
-The morphological outcome of lipid oxidation of the cell wall is the formation of polar permeability channels, which increases the passive permeability of the membrane for Ca2 + ions, the excess of which is deposited in the mitochondria.
-Oxidation reactions are usually suppressed by hydrophobic antioxidants, such as vitamin E and glutathione peroxidase.
+The morphological outcome of cell wall lipid oxidation is the formation of polar permeability channels, which increases the passive permeability of the membrane for Ca2+ ions, the excess of which is deposited in the mitochondria.
+Oxidation reactions are usually suppressed by hydrophobic antioxidants such as vitamin E and glutathione peroxidase.
 Vitamin E-like antioxidants that break oxidation chains are found in fresh vegetables and fruits.

-Free radicals also react with molecules in the ionic and aqueous environments of cellular compartments.
-In the ionic medium, the antioxidant potential is retained by molecules of substances such as reduced glutathione, ascorbic acid, and cysteine.
-The protective properties of antioxidants become evident when, when depleted of their stocks in an isolated cell, characteristic morphological and functional changes are observed, due to the oxidation of lipids of the cell membrane.
+Free radicals also react with molecules in the ionic and aqueous environment of cellular compartments.
+In the ionic environment, molecules of substances such as reduced glutathione, ascorbic acid, and cysteine retain antioxidant potential.
+The protective properties of antioxidants become evident when, upon depletion of their reserves in an isolated cell, characteristic morphological and functional changes are observed due to oxidation of lipids in the cell membrane.

-The types of damage caused by free radicals are determined not only by the aggressiveness of the produced radicals, but also by the structural and biochemical characteristics of the target.
+The types of damage caused by free radicals are determined not only by the aggressiveness of the radicals produced, but also by the structural and biochemical characteristics of the target.
 For example, in the extracellular space, free radicals destroy glycosaminoglycans of the main substance of connective tissue, which can be one of the mechanisms of joint destruction (for example, in rheumatoid arthritis).
-Free radicals change the permeability (and hence the barrier function) of cytoplasmic membranes in connection with the formation of channels of increased permeability, which leads to disruption of the water-ion homeostasis of the cell.
-It is believed that the availability of vitamins and microelements in patients with rheumatoid arthritis is necessary, in particular, the correction of vitamin deficiency and micronutrient deficiency by oligogal E. This is due to the fact that the significant activation of the processes of peroxidation and inhibition of antioxidant activity is proved.
-Therefore, it is very important to include in the complex therapy bioantioxidants with high antiradical activity, to which vitamins antioxidants (E, C and A) and trace elements of selenium (Se) belong.
-It is also shown that the use of a synthetic dose of vitamin E, which is absorbed worse than natural.
-For example, doses of vitamin E to 800 and 400 IU / day lead to a decrease in cardiovascular diseases (by 53%).
-However, the response to the effectiveness of antioxidants will be obtained in large controlled trials (from 8,000 to 40,000 patients), which were conducted in 1997.
+Free radicals change the permeability (and therefore the barrier function) of cytoplasmic membranes due to the formation of channels of increased permeability, which leads to a violation of the water-ion homeostasis of the cell.
+It is believed that it is necessary to provide patients with rheumatoid arthritis with vitamins and microelements, in particular, correction of vitamin deficiency and microelement deficiency with oligogal E. This is due to the fact that a noticeable activation of peroxidation processes and suppression of antioxidant activity have been proven, so it is very important to include bioantioxidants with high antiradical activity in complex therapy, which include antioxidant vitamins (E, C and A) and microelements selenium (Se).
+It has also been shown that the use of a synthetic dose of vitamin E, which is absorbed worse than natural.
+For example, doses of vitamin E up to 800 and 400 IU / day lead to a decrease in cardiovascular diseases (by 53%).
+However, the answer to the effectiveness of antioxidants will be obtained in large controlled studies (from 8,000 to 40,000 patients), which were conducted in 1997.

-As protective forces that maintain the LPO rate at a certain level, enzyme systems for inhibiting oxidation peroxidation and natural antioxidants are isolated.
+The protective forces that maintain the LPO rate at a certain level include enzyme systems that inhibit peroxidation and natural antioxidants.
 There are 3 levels of regulation of the rate of free radical oxidation.
-The first stage is anoxic, maintaining a fairly low oxygen partial pressure in the cell.
-This includes primarily respiratory enzymes that compete for oxygen.
-Despite the wide variability in the absorption of O3 in the body and the release of CO2, pO2 and pCO2 in the arterial blood from it, the norm is fairly constant.
-The second stage of defense is anti-radical.
-It consists of various substances in the body (vitamin E, ascorbic acid, certain steroid hormones, etc.), which interrupt the processes of LPO, interacting with free radicals.
-The third stage is antiperoxide, which destroys the peroxides already formed with the help of appropriate enzymes or non-enzymatically.
-However, there is still no single classification and unified views on the mechanisms of regulation of the speed of free radical reactions and the action of protective forces that ensure the disposal of the final products of LPO.
+The first stage is antioxygen, it maintains a fairly low partial pressure of oxygen in the cell.
+This primarily includes respiratory enzymes that compete for oxygen.
+Despite the wide variability of O3 absorption in the body and the release of CO2 from it, pO2 and pCO2 in arterial blood normally remain fairly constant.
+The second stage of protection is antiradical.
+It consists of various substances present in the body (vitamin E, ascorbic acid, some steroid hormones, etc.), which interrupt LPO processes by interacting with free radicals.
+The third stage is antiperoxide, which destroys already formed peroxides with the help of appropriate enzymes or non-enzymatically.
+However, there is still no unified classification and unified views on the mechanisms regulating the rate of free radical reactions and the action of protective forces that ensure the utilization of the final products of lipid peroxidation.

-It is believed that depending on the intensity and duration, the changes in the regulation of the reactions of LPO can: first, be reversible with subsequent return to normal, second, lead to a transition to another level of autoregulation and, thirdly, some of the impacts this mechanism of self-regulation is disunited, and, consequently, lead to the impossibility of exercising regulatory functions.
-That is why the understanding of the regulatory role of LPO reactions in conditions of extreme factors, in particular, the cold, is an essential stage of research aimed at developing scientifically based methods of managing adaptation processes and complex therapy, prevention and rehabilitation of the most common diseases.
+It is believed that, depending on the intensity and duration, changes in the regulation of LPO reactions can: firstly, be reversible with a subsequent return to normal, secondly, lead to a transition to another level of autoregulation and, thirdly, some of the effects disunite this self-regulation mechanism, and, consequently, lead to the impossibility of implementing regulatory functions.
+That is why understanding the regulatory role of LPO reactions under conditions of exposure to extreme factors, in particular, cold, is a necessary stage of research aimed at developing scientifically based methods for managing adaptation processes and complex therapy, prevention and rehabilitation of the most common diseases.

-One of the most commonly used and effective is a complex of antioxidants, which includes tocopherol, ascorbate and methionine.
-Analyzing the mechanism of action of each of the antioxidants used, the following is noted.
-Microsomes - one of the main places of accumulation in the cells of the liver of exogenously introduced tocopherol.
-As a possible donor of protons, ascorbic acid can act, which is oxidized to dehydroascorbic acid.
-In addition, the ability of ascorbic acid to interact directly with singlet oxygen, a hydroxyl radical and a superoxide radical anion, and also destroy hydrogen peroxide is shown.
-There is also evidence that tocopherol in microsomes can be regenerated by thiols and, in particular, reduced glutathione.
+One of the most frequently used and effective is a complex of antioxidants, which includes tocopherol, ascorbate and methionine.
+Analyzing the mechanism of action of each of the antioxidants used, the following was noted.
+Microsomes are one of the main places of accumulation of exogenously introduced tocopherol in liver cells.
+Ascorbic acid, which is oxidized to dehydroascorbic acid, can act as a possible proton donor.
+In addition, the ability of ascorbic acid to directly interact with singlet oxygen, hydroxyl radical and superoxide anion radical, as well as to destroy hydrogen peroxide has been shown.
+There is also evidence that tocopherol in microsomes can be regenerated by thiols and, in particular, by reduced glutathione.

-Thus, the body has a number of interrelated antioxidant systems, the main role of which is to maintain enzymatic and non-enzymatic oxidative reactions at a stationary level.
-At each stage of development of peroxide reactions there is a specialized system that implements these functions.
-Some of these systems are strictly specific, others, such as glutathione peroxidase, tocopherol, have a greater range of action and less substrate specificity.
-The additivity of the interaction of enzymatic and non-enzymatic antioxidant systems with each other ensures the stability of the organism to extreme factors that have prooxidant properties, ie, the ability to create conditions in the body predisposing to the development of activated oxygen forms and the activation of LPO reactions.
-There is no doubt that the activation of LPO reactions is observed under the influence of a number of environmental factors on the body and pathological processes of a different nature.
+Thus, there are a number of interconnected antioxidant systems in the body, the main role of which is to maintain enzymatic and non-enzymatic oxidative reactions at a steady-state level.
+At each stage of the development of peroxide reactions, there is a specialized system that performs these functions.
+Some of these systems are strictly specific, others, such as glutathione peroxidase, tocopherol, have a greater breadth of action and less substrate specificity.
+The additivity of the interaction of enzymatic and non-enzymatic antioxidant systems with each other ensures the body's resistance to extreme factors that have prooxidant properties, i.e. the ability to create conditions in the body that predispose to the production of activated oxygen forms and the activation of lipid peroxidation reactions.
+There is no doubt that the activation of lipid peroxidation reactions is observed under the influence of a number of environmental factors on the body and in pathological processes of various natures.
 According to V. Yu.
-Kulikov et al. (1988), depending on the mechanisms of activation of LPO reactions, all the factors acting on the body can be divided into the following groups with a certain probability.
+Kulikov et al. (1988), depending on the mechanisms of activation of LPO reactions, all factors affecting the body can be divided with a certain degree of probability into the following groups.

-Factors of the physico-chemical nature that promote the increase in the tissues of precursors and direct activators of LPO reactions:
+Factors of physicochemical nature that contribute to an increase in tissue precursors and direct activators of LPO reactions:

 - oxygen under pressure;